Raythonic/watiba/doc/watiba.md

 Watiba 0.3.26
 Python 3.8
 ```
-_Note_: watiba-c attempts to locate your python interpreter and writes it as the first line
+_Note_: The Watiba PIP installation attempts to locate your python interpreter and writes it as the first line
 in _~/.local/bin/watiba-c_.
 If it is, however, incorrect, you'll need to edit the first line of
 _~/.local/bin/watiba-c_ to properly load Python.